rsyslog/rsyslog/source/configuration/modules/impcap.rst

 for the module to run.**

 ..
 Warning::
-    This functionality is not intended for production environnments, it is designed for development/tests.
+    This functionality is not intended for production environments, it is designed for development/tests.